Dearrr/Store/README.md

 Website for practice my skill.
-It was created by React with MUI.
+It was created by NextJs with MUI.
 This website create have store and cart for order product.
 In progress, i am providing api for this.

 ## Getting Started